wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 ### Further work

-I would like to tune the video processing pipeline further to reduce the 'jitter', e.g. averaging over frames.
+- Do some more experimentation on parameter tuning, such as the different scaling/variances for the anchor boxes, different training data augmentation techniques, etc.

-To further my understanding of the SSD architecture, I would also like to spend some time reimplementing from scratch in Keras a SSD network, as well as explore other recent developments, e.g. the YOLO9000 architecture.
-Also interesting to explore would be semantic segmentation (a good overview of this [here](http://blog.qure.ai/notes/semantic-segmentation-deep-learning-review)), detecting the actual cars's shape as opposed to a bounding box, and using this to assign pixels in a video frame to different objects.
+- To further my understanding of the SSD architecture, I would also like to spend some time reimplementing from scratch in Keras a SSD network, as well as explore other recent developments, e.g. the YOLO9000 architecture.

+- explore semantic segmentation (a good overview of this [here](http://blog.qure.ai/notes/semantic-segmentation-deep-learning-review)), detecting the actual cars's shape as opposed to a bounding box, and using this to assign pixels in a video frame to different objects, such as lane lines, cars, traffic signs etc